Golden Gate Bridge

 What you need to know

-The Golden Gate Bridge spans 1.7 miles across the strait connecting San Francisco to Marin County.
-It opened in May 1937 after four years of construction.
+The Golden Gate Bridge spans 1.7 miles across the strait connecting San Francisco to Marin County, opened in May 1937 after four years of construction.

 The Design

-Joseph Strauss was chief engineer.
-The Art Deco design came largely from consulting architect Irving Morrow.
-The International Orange color was originally selected as a primer and then kept for the finished bridge because it stayed visible against fog and sea.
-The towers rise 746 feet above the water.
-The two main cables together contain enough wire to circle the equator more than three times.
+Joseph Strauss was chief engineer, and the Art Deco design came largely from architect Irving Morrow.
+The International Orange color was originally a primer, kept because it stayed visible against fog and sea.
+The towers rise 746 feet, and the two main cables together contain enough wire to circle the equator more than three times.

 Walking and Cycling